Unfriended

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Blaire sits alone at her laptop on the anniversary of Laura Barns' suicide, watching the viral video of Laura's death.
 Establishes the protagonist's guilt-ridden ordinary world of screen-mediated relationships..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 9 minutes when A mysterious user named "billie227" joins their Skype call and cannot be removed.
 The friends try to kick the intruder out but fail, creating unease and disrupting their normal video chat..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.